andreas-schoch/dominoscript/readme.md

 - **Domino**: The value of the cell at the address and its connection.
 Essentially a single domino
 - **Unsigned Number**: A number between 0 to 2147483647 *(Hold on!
 Why not 4294967295?
 Because the data stack uses int32 and 2147483647 is the max value you can have in the stack.
 "Unsigned" here doesn't mean uint32, just that we don't "waste" half a domino to represent the sign)*.
 - **Signed Number**:  A number between -2147483648 to 2147483647 (int32 range).
-- **String**: A string is a sequence of null terminated unicode characters
+- **String**: A string is a sequence of null terminated unicode char codes.

 <ins>**And the following directions**</ins>:

+- **SingleStraightLine**: The IP moves in a straight line towards the <ins>connection direction of the cell at the address</ins>.
+No wrap around like in "RawIncrement" mode.
+If you have a 10x20 grid you can get at most 5 dominos in horizontal direction or 10 dominos in vertical direction.

-- **RawIncrement**: Reads domino halfs using incrementing addresses.
+- **RawIncrement** (to be implemented): Reads domino halfs using incrementing addresses.
 It disregards the grids bounds and wraps around from right edge left edge on the next line *(Remember that addresses are essentially the indices to a 1D array of Cells which represent the Grid.
 Address 0 is at the top left of the grid.
 In a 10x10 grid, the largest address is 99 in the bottom right)*
-- **SingleStraightLine**: The IP moves in a straight line towards the <ins>connection direction of the cell at the address</ins>.
-No wrap around like in "Raw" mode.
-If you have a 5x10 grid you can get at most 4 dominos in horizontal direction or 10 dominos in vertical direction.

 - **NavMode** (to be implemented): In this mode the [NavigationMode](#how-navigation-modes-work) used for regular InstructionPointer movement is used to determine the direction.

 <ins>**Here a table of supported type mappings:**</ins>